Vorarlberg: Festivals and annual events

 The annual Schubertiade in Schwarzenberg is the most important Franz Schubert festival worldwide.
 A Schubertiade is usually dominated by Franz Schubert or his compositions.
 It is an informal meeting where casual music is played or recited by friends clubs or musicians, both on a professional and amateur level.
 The first Schubertiade took place in Hohenems in Vorarlberg in 1976.

 Every year in August, about 30 international short films are screened at the Alpinale Short Film Festival in Bludenz.

 The Literaturfest Kleinwalsertal is a literary festival consisting of lectures, workshops, poetry slams and exhibitions and takes place in autumn.

+The Walserherbst is a 3-week-festival in the Biosphere Park Großwalsertal.
+The festival is held every other year in August and September and offers a wide cultural programme from music to theater and cinema.

 The light art festival Lichtstadt Feldkirch lets international artists fill the city of Feldkirch with light objects, projections and sculptures.
 Its first edition was held in 2018 and attracted 30.000 visitors.
 The festival takes place every other year.

 The FAQ Bregenzerwald is a social forum in the form of a festival.
 Hosting lectures, panel discussions, concerts, guided walks as well as culinary tastings, it aims at highlighting social issues in the society in a very broad context.

 The Montforter Zwischentöne is an interdisciplinary festival in Feldkirch that takes place three times a year.
 Each series is based on a specific topic which is artistically and dramaturgically interpreted without genre-orientated boundaries.
 There are contributions from the fields of music, poetry, architecture, science, dance etc. The festival addresses issues of social and personal development on site and provides impetus for urban and regional development.

 Tanzcafé Arlberg is a series of concerts taking place at ski huts in Lech/Zürs for two weeks in the springtime.
 It is intended to entertain skiers aside the ski piste by providing live music to dance to.
 The concerts range from pop to swing to rock'n'roll and to ska.
 The series of events includes a workshop on Lindy Hop.

 Bezau Beatz is a music festival that has been taking place in Bezau in August since 2008.

 The Bludenzer Tage zeitgemäßer Musik is a festival of contemporary music in Bludenz that was founded in 1988.
 The aim of the festival is to make contemporary music audible in Bludenz.

-Furthermure, Vorarlberg is host to a variety of fairs, conventions and expositions including the public health event Medicinicum Lech, the literary festival Literaricum Lech, the annual interdisciplinary symposium Philosophicum Lech as well as the design fair and festival POTENTIALe in Feldkirch.
+Furthermore, Vorarlberg is host to a variety of fairs, conventions and expositions including the public health event Medicinicum Lech, the literary festival Literaricum Lech, the annual interdisciplinary symposium Philosophicum Lech as well as the design fair and festival POTENTIALe in Feldkirch.